Otsu, Shiga Prefecture, Japan

 And the temple is the astonishingly lovely Ishiyama-dera.

-A good hike up the steep steps led to the tahoto (treasure tower or pagoda) that peeked out from the lush vegetation and huge rocks that partly conceal it.
+A good hike up the steep steps led to the tahoto (treasure tower or pagoda) that peeked out from the lush vegetation and huge rocks that partly concealed it.
 The temple had inspired artists of all persuasions – from Lady Murasaki a millennium ago to an anonymous lady sketching the spiry structure by the clearing the day I visited.

 Dotting the mountainside were towering tsukimi-tei (moon-viewing pavilions), elevated wooden structures with an open viewing deck where the aristocratic Japanese celebrated the autumn moon with poetry and food.
 What a magical sight it must have been for Lady Murasaki as the moon cast its reflection on the still waters of nearby Lake Biwa and Seta River.

-It is always said that Lady Murasaki was compelled by an unseen force to write her tale “on the night of the full moon.”
+In Ishiyama-dera, Lady Murasaki was compelled by an unseen force to write her tale “on the night of the full moon.”
 The moon certainly worked its magic that night.

 This visit to Ishiyama-dera spurred my interest in The Tale of Genji, despite its reputation as a tedious read.
-The title character seems to have much in common with his place of conception.
+The title character seemed to have much in common with his place of conception.
 Both are irresistibly beautiful and hopelessly romantic.